Code-Institute-Submissions/b1ndark-project2/README.md

 ## Deployment

+### My Deployment

 - The website was deployed to Github pages.
 Steps to deploy:
+  1. Open Github
-  1. Log in into your Github account.
+  2. Log in into your Github account.
-  2. In the Github repository select the project.
+  3. In the Github repository select the project.
-  3. Navigate to the settings tab.
+  4. Navigate to the settings tab.
-  4. Then scroll down and on your left select Pages.
+  5. Then scroll down and on your left select Pages.
-  5. Go to branch, and select master branch.
+  6. Go to branch, and select master branch.
-  6. Once master branch is selected, wait a moment and it will provide a page link to the website.
+  7. Once master branch is selected, wait a moment and it will provide a page link to the website.
   <br>
 - The live link can be found here - [My Website](https://b1ndark.github.io/project2/)
   <br>

+### Local Deployment

+#### Fork the repository

+  1. Open Github
+  2. Log in or Sign up
+  3. Look for my repository [The History Quiz](https://github.com/b1ndark/project2)
+  4. Last on the right corner you will find the fork button(click it).

+#### Clone the repository
+  1. Open Github
+  2. Log in or Sign up
+  3. Look for my repository [The History Quiz](https://github.com/b1ndark/project2)
+  4. Look for code button next to the gitpod button at the top right(click it)
+  5. A window will pop up with options for you to select to clone it with such as HTTPS, SSH or GitHub CLI
+  6. Once selected copy the link that is shown.
+  7. Open your code editor terminal
+  8. Type ```git clone``` in the terminal and paste the copied repository link
+  9. After all that just Press enter to create the clone.

 [Back to the top](#history-quiz)